Dejha88/red-hat-ai-examples/examples/knowledge-tuning/02_Data_Processing/02_Data_Processing_README.md

 The notebook generates the following artifacts:

-- `output/step_02/docling_output/` — A directory that contains the JSON files output by Docling.
+- `output/step_02/docling_output/` — A directory that contains the Markdown files output by Docling.
 - `output/step_02/chunks.jsonl` — A file that contains all of the chunks.
 - `output/step_02/seed_data.jsonl` — A file that contains the final seed dataset.